Peierls substitution and Hall motion in exotic Carroll dynamics: Exotic Carroll particle

 \section{Exotic Carroll particle}

-A remarkable fact recognised only recently \cite{Azcarraga,Ancille0,Ancille1,Ancille2,Marsot21} is that, unlike in $d\geq3$ dimensions, the \emph{planar Carroll group} admits also a \emph{two-parameter central extension}.
-The associated particle will be called an \emph{exotic Carroll particle}.
-(Our notations correspond to $\kappa_{exo} = m^{2}\theta =2q_2,\; \kappa_{mag}=-2q_1$ in \cite{Marsot21}).
+A remarkable fact which has long escaped attention and was recognised only recently \cite{Azcarraga,Ancille0,Ancille1,Ancille2,Marsot21} is that, unlike in $d\geq3$ dimensions, the \emph{planar Carroll group} admits also a \emph{two-parameter central extension} The associated particle will be called an \emph{exotic Carroll particle}.
+(Our notations correspond to $\kappa_{exo} = m^{2}\theta =2q_2,\; \kappa_{mag}=-2q_1$ in \cite{Marsot21}.)
+We assume that our particle has non-vanishing mass and electric charge, $m\neq0$ and $e\neq0$, respectively, and is subjected to constant planar magnetic and electric fields.
+Unlike as for Galilei \cite{Bargmann}, the mass $m$ is for Carroll an externally given constant and {not} a central-extension parameter.